Dan E. Karn Generating Plant: History

 Unit 1, a coal-fired system, was opened in November 1959, and dedicated in June 1960.
 Combined with the adjacent J.C.
 Weadock Power Plant Power Plant, it was known as the Karn/Weadock Generating Complex.
 The combined complex occupied 2,400 acres of land.

 Unit 2, another coal-fired system, was opened in March 1961.

 Unit 3, a gas-fired system, was opened in January 1975 followed by another gas-fired system, unit 4, in September 1977.

 In 1960, it was one of four plants providing approximately 95% of Consumer Energy's electricity.

-The complex acquired an American Locomotive Company RS-1 locomotive in 1968, which it later donated to the Sagianw Railway Museum.
+The complex acquired an American Locomotive Company RS-1 locomotive in 1968, which it later donated to the Saginaw Railway Museum.
 The train was used to transport coal to the coal-fired units 1 and 2.

 From 1990 to 1997, an onsite walleye rearing pond raised approximately 5,000 fingerlings which were released in the nearby Saginaw Bay.

 From 1991 until 2010 the complex was certified by the Wildlife Habitat Council for stewardship of its land.